magnusnil/QGIS-Processing/README.md

 <br/>

 ## Write to PostGIS
-Manages attributes, filter features and writes the output to PostGIS.
+Manages attributes, filters features and writes the output to PostGIS.
 Created in QGIS 3.18.1.
 Model output is:
 - A new table in PostGIS

 ![Image description](https://github.com/magnusnil/QGIS-Processing/blob/master/Write%20to%20PostGIS.JPG)